 This will take you to the Transaction Summary page where you'll see a list of transaction events.

-Transaction events that have a profile contain a link in the "Profile" column which will take you to a flame chart with details about that event.
-Learn how to read Flame Charts and Flame Graphs.
+Transaction events that have a profile contain a link in the "Profile" column which will take you to a flame graph with details about that event.
+Learn how to read Flame Graphs and Aggregated Flame Graphs.

 Alternatively, if you click on the "Event ID" for a transaction, you'll see a span waterfall where you'll can identify suspect spans - operations that may be impacting performance, including slow DB queries and HTTP requests.
 You can click on a span to see profile information, including the most frequently occurring code path (call stack with with exact line numbers), along with the approximate percentage of time required for that code path.

-From this view, you can also click "View Profile" to zoom in on the flame chart.
+From this view, you can also click "View Profile" to zoom in on the flame graph.

 Selecting one of the transactions will take you to the Profile Summary page below.
-On this page, you can examine the consolidated flame graph that presents aggregated sample data for the selected transaction.
+On this page, you can examine the aggregated flame graph that presents aggregated sample data for the selected transaction.

-To learn more about profiling tools, read the docs about Flame Charts and Flame Graphs.
+To learn more about profiling tools, read the docs about Flame Graphs and Aggregated Flame Graphs.

 Our documentation is open source and available on GitHub.
 Your contributions are welcome, whether fixing a typo (drat!) to suggesting an update ("yeah, this would be better").